rcarmo/gnome-thumbnailers/README.md

 > I have a `.3mf` file without thumbnail, is the thumbnailer broken?

 No. It's quite likely that the slicer you used to create it did not include a thumbnail, or that it is in a weird format.
 There are limits to these things.

+> My Blender thumbnails are blank!

+That usually happens when you either don't have a camera defined or it's pointing towards literally nothing.